 remuneration, corporate distributions, wind-ups and sales, income deferral, and

 Learn how others make ethical business decisions, and develop a framework for making your own ethical business decisions in a complex global marketplace.

-Discover how to craft marketing campaigns for not-for profit organizations that influence social change.
-Understand the steps in the marketing planning process to focus your marketing plan; select the target audiences, establish behavioural change objectives, and determine what it will take to influence others.
+Discover how to craft marketing campaigns for not-for-profit organizations that influence social change.
+Understanding the steps in the marketing planning process will enable you to focus your marketing plan; select the target audiences; establish behavioural change objectives; and determine what it will take to influence others.